shumitu/15-puzzle-SISE/README.md

     * name of second output file

 Output files include such things like: length of solution, execution time, number of visited and processed nodes.

+plot_gen.py was only used to generate plots for educational purposes.